eguevara/JavaTraining/notes/oracleTraining.md

     - Key methods for stringBuilder and StringBuffer are
         + append
         + insert

+#Enthuware
+* Strings
+    - substring (int number) - returns a new string of the substring
+    - substring(int begin, int end) - begin is included, end is excluded.  returns a new string
+    - indexOf(int ch) - returns the index of the first occurence of the ch found
+    - indexOf(int ch, int fromIndex) - Returns the index within this string of the first occurrence of the specified character, starting the search at the specified index.
+    - indexOf(String str) - Returns the index within this string of the first occurrence of the specified substring.
+* String class itself is final and so all of its methods are implicitly final.
+* StringBuilder
+    - append, insert, delete, substring, replace
+* Values of type boolean cannot be converted to any other types.
+* implicit narrowing and implicit widening

 * 3.1 Using Operators and Decision Constructs
     - Operators
         + The value on the right is assigned to the identifier on theh left